2025 OCDLA Annual Conference: Fighting Forward

 10:45 OCDLA Business Meeting

-11:00 Immigration
+11:00 Immigration KYR and Hot Topics

 Kate Sinkins, Immigration Attorney, Lincoln City

 J.J.
-Rollin and Erin McKee, Immigrant Rights Project, Oregon Justice Resource Center,, Portland
+Rollin and Erin McKee, Immigrant Rights Project, Oregon Justice Resource Center, Portland

 12:00 Kintsukuroi Sentencing